amfdev/UnrealEngine_dev/integration/README.md

-        Shipping - Unreal Engine and related tests with shipping configuration BluePrints - build blueprints variant of the related tests CPP - build c++ variant of the related tests Plane, X360 - specify name of the test for standard and amf configuration Clean - clean up Unreal Engine and plugin repository before build Dirty - don't clean Unreal Engine and plugin repository before build PatchPlugin - use test repository, download branch, then patch it with our patches
+        Shipping - Unreal Engine and related tests with shipping configuration BluePrints - build blueprints variant of the related tests CPP - build c++ variant of the related tests Plane, X360, MediaTest - specify the name of the tests for standard and amf configuration Clean - clean up Unreal Engine and plugin repository before build Dirty - don't clean Unreal Engine and plugin repository before build PatchPlugin - use test repository, download branch, then patch it with our patches